Example of a QR code. Scan this and you’ll be taken to…?

 There are many consumer benefits to QR codes, but let’s stop and think about ways to use Q-R codes the way an attacker might and the potential consumer risks.

-- Botnet operators wishing to infect mobile devices are likely to turn to the tried-and-true method of sending out millions of spam emails to attack consumers.
+- Botnet operators wishing to infect mobile devices are likely to turn to the tried-and-true method of sending out millions of SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
+LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. emails to attack consumers.
 However instead of a photo or a graphic designed to get naive consumers to click on it (“Like pictures of Britney Spears?
 Click the image below for more!!1!1!!”), we can expect to see Q-R codes to be used maliciously (“Download the new Twitter app onto your phone!
 Just scan the QR Code below!”).

 - If a large, global corporation wants to neutralize the market advantage of a competitor, a dummy corporation with false contact information could easily be set up; this dummy corporation then takes out an alluring advertisement in a local magazine or publication that is likely to be read by an educated labor force in the region near my competitor’s facilities.
-The advertisement contains a QR code that, when scanned, delivers the end user’s mobile device to a website that contains enough superficial information that matches the original print advertisement so as to not be suspicious, but in the background there is mobile malware being inserted on the user’s device.
+The advertisement contains a QR code that, when scanned, delivers the end user’s mobile device to a website that contains enough superficial information that matches the original print advertisement so as to not be suspicious, but in the background there is mobile Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. being inserted on the user’s device.
 This malware can in turn infect home or work computers that the mobile device is later plugged into.

 - Most of us know we should not access wifi hotspots titled “Free Public WiFi”.
 But what about a mall parking lot on the day after Thanksgiving that is peppered with flyers containing a QR code reading “Get a free hot cocoa with your holiday shopping receipt!
 Just scan this QR code!”.
 Of course, there’s no free hot cocoa on the way, just a mobile malware drive by download.